PROFILES

 Eveline Brooks

-Her parents having crossed the country from New York to California, Eveline Brooks was born in Timbuctoo on 16 November 1859.
+Her parents journeyed from New York to California in search of a better life.
+Eveline Brooks was born in Timbuctoo on 16 November 1859.
 Her family’s three-room shack was so crudely built that at times the wind coming through the walls blew out candles.
 Evelyn was still an infant when, in May 1860, her family left Timbuctoo.
 (See upcoming entry for Fanny Brooks)

-Better known as Mark Twain, Samuel Clemens never resided in Timbuctoo, but it’s likely he’d been through the town.
+Mark Twain (the pen name of Samuel Clemens) never resided in Timbuctoo; but it’s likely he’d been through the town.
 He stayed in the Holbrooke Hotel in nearby Grass Valley, and there is a tantalizing hint that he may have visited Timbuctoo at least once at some point.
 He wrote a story titled “The Crown Prince of Timbuctoo,” but that had nothing to do with our gold rush town.
+(See the Lola George entry below)

 Please revisit this page soon for more profiles.
 Even better, subscribe to the “Timbuctoo California Newsletter” for news and updates on this and other features on this site.